efimk-lu/building-serverless-in-hebrew/README.md

-# Building Serverless application in Hebrew workshop
+# Building a Serverless application in Hebrew - the workshop

 - [Welcome](#welcome)
 - [Prepare your machine](#prepare-your-machine)